,

 Overview of the Alberta Approved Farmers’ Market Program

 The Alberta Approved Farmers’ Market Program (the Program) creates an operational framework that provides direction and guidance to approved farmers’ markets in Alberta.
-The Program requirements ensure that Alberta approved farmers’ markets are meeting minimum operational requirements while individual markets are encouraged to set standards over and above the minimums by striving to incorporate industry best practices and in keeping with their established values.
+The Program requirements ensure that Alberta approved farmers’ markets are meeting minimum operational requirements.
+Individual markets are encouraged to set standards over and above the minimums by striving to incorporate industry best practices and in keeping with their established values.

-The Program is administered by dedicated staff within the Local/Domestic Market Expansion Branch of Alberta Agriculture and Rural Development.
+The Program is administered by dedicated staff within the Local Market Expansion Branch of Alberta Agriculture and Rural Development.

 Definitions